Diddy parties: White Parties

+2003: Howard Stern and Kelly Osbourne were among the attendees at Diddy's 2003 Absolut White Party in East Hampton, New York.

 2004: On July 4, 2004, Combs held his sixth annual White Party at "PlayStation 2 Estate" in Bridgehampton, New York, as a fundraiser for his voter turnout efforts.
 Combs promised to make the 2004 U.S. presidential election "the hottest, most sexiest thing ever".
 Combs arrived carrying an original copy of the Declaration of Independence as his "date".
 He said, "No one would ever expect a young black man to be coming to a party with the Declaration of Independence, but I got it ...
 And I promise not to spill champagne on it".
 Norman Lear, who had purchased it in 2000, lent Combs the Declaration but hired three armed guards to chaperone it throughout the night.

 This marked "a new level of fortune and braggadocio" for Combs, NPR wrote.
 Combs was appearing in A Raisin in the Sun on Broadway at the time, and flew to the party in two helicopters with the cast after a matinée performance.
 A group of spoken-word poets performed an interpretation of the Declaration of Independence.
 Guests included Tyson Beckford, Elton Brand, Mary J. Blige, Aretha Franklin, Paris Hilton, LL Cool J, Betsey Johnson, Lennox Lewis, Lisa Ling, Denise Rich, and Al Sharpton.

+One of Diddy’s 2004 Miami parties, where photographs showed food served on the body of a naked woman, included Will Smith and Bruce Willis as guests.